Literary-Insights/blog/src/content/blog/Worthy - Jamie Kern Lima.txt-1.md

 BOOK LINK:

 [CLICK HERE](https://www.amazon.com/gp/search?ie=UTF8&tag=matheuspupp0a-20&linkCode=ur2&linkId=4410b525877ab397377c2b5e60711c1a&camp=1789&creative=9325&index=books&keywords=worthy-jamie-kern-lima)

- Here is a summary of the "Also by" and copyright information:

-- Jamie Kern Lima has previously authored a book titled "Believe IT: How to Go from Underestimated to Unstoppable".

-- Copyright for the book is 2024 by Jamie Kern Lima.

-- The book is being published in the US, Australia, UK, and India by various Hay House publishing imprints.

-- Cover design and interior design/illustrations are by Pete Garceau and Julie Davison respectively.
-Interior photos are courtesy of the author.

-- An excerpt from another book is used with permission from the original copyright holder.

-- Standard copyright information is provided noting that no part of the book can be reproduced or distributed without permission from the publisher.

-- Medical or treatment advice is not being provided by the author.
-The intent is to provide general information to help with well-being.

-So in summary, it outlines the author's previous publication, provides standard copyright details, and disclaimer about medical advice.

 - The passage discusses living only partially authentically and expressing only parts of one's true essence.
 It talks about craving external validation and defining worth through accomplishments rather than an internal sense of worthiness.